TheLazyTomcat/TelemetryLibrary/readme.txt

 Description
 ----------------------------------------
-Telemetry library is a rather simple framework that is intended to ease use of telemetry API provided by SCS Software games (at the moment only by Euro Truck Simulator 2).
+Telemetry library is a rather simple framework that is intended to ease use of telemetry API provided by some SCS Software games.
 It started only as simple translation of SDK header files into pascal, but has grown significantly since then.
 It contains set of functions and classes which encapsulates calls to the API and many more.
 You should refer to source files and documentation for details about individual functions and classes and their use.
 It is developed primarily in Delphi 7 Personal, so it can be compiled in it and possibly in newer versions of Delphi as well.
 Compilation in FPC/Lazarus is supported and some parts of the library are written in Lazarus, so you can compile them without a need for conversion.
-It is also possible to compile the library in 64bit mode, but please note that it was not tested.
+It is also possible to compile the library in 64bit mode, but please note that it was not thoroughly tested.

-Warning - If you want to compile Telemetry Library for 64bit target, you must
-          define project-wide symbol "x64" (without the quotes).